sonatype/nexus-maven-plugins/m2settings/maven-plugin/README.md

 -->
 # Nexus M2Settings Maven Plugin

 Maven Plugin to download Maven settings.xml files from templates stored in Nexus Professional.
+It replaces the same functionality previously available in the Nexus Maven Plugin, which is now deprecated.

 # Documentation